PulkitChangoiwala/PulkitChangoiwala/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on my CP skills.
+- 👨🏽‍💻 I’m currently working on my self-improvement;
-- 🌱 I’m currently a learner.
+- 🌱 I’m currently a learner;
-- 💬 Ask me about anything, I am happy to help;
+- 💬 I am happy to help, if you need some;
 - 📫 How to reach me: [@PChangoiwala](https://twitter.com/PChangoiwala);
 - 📝[Resume](https://drive.google.com/)